 National Council of the Arts, Singapore

-Capital Jazz Super Cruise, various Caribbean Islands
+Capital Jazz Super Cruise, Caribbean Islands

 Playhouse Square, Cleveland Ohio